 The Castle Bravo test was a significant event in the history of nuclear weapons testing and the Isla Johnston Age.
 The test was conducted on March 1, 1954, and it was the largest nuclear weapon ever detonated by the United States.
 The test had a devastating impact on the environment of Isla Johnston, and it also raised concerns about the safety of nuclear weapons testing.

-• Facet 1: The Power of Castle Bravo
+- Facet 1: The Power of Castle Bravo

 The Castle Bravo test was far more powerful than scientists had anticipated.
 The explosion created a crater that was more than a mile wide and 200 feet deep.
 The blast also produced a mushroom cloud that reached a height of more than 25 miles.
-The Castle Bravo test demonstrated the destructive power of nuclear weapons and raised concerns about their use in warfare.
+The Castle Bravo test demonstrated the destructive power of nuclear weapons and raised concerns about their use in warfare. - Facet 2: The Environmental Impact of Castle Bravo

 The Castle Bravo test had a devastating impact on the environment of Isla Johnston.
 The explosion contaminated the soil, water, and air, and it also killed a large number of marine life.
-The island remains uninhabitable today, and the nuclear tests have had a negative impact on the marine life in the surrounding waters.
+The island remains uninhabitable today, and the nuclear tests have had a negative impact on the marine life in the surrounding waters. - Facet 3: The Safety Concerns of Castle Bravo

 The Castle Bravo test raised concerns about the safety of nuclear weapons testing.
 The test produced a large amount of radioactive fallout, which spread across the Pacific Ocean and contaminated other islands.
-The fallout from the Castle Bravo test also posed a health risk to people living in the area.
+The fallout from the Castle Bravo test also posed a health risk to people living in the area. - Facet 4: The Legacy of Castle Bravo

 The Castle Bravo test is a reminder of the dangers of nuclear weapons.
 The test demonstrated the destructive power of nuclear weapons and raised concerns about their use in warfare.
 The Castle Bravo test also highlighted the need for nuclear disarmament and the importance of international cooperation to prevent the spread of nuclear weapons.